panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 Finally, a closure is a function that captures variables from its lexical scope.
 In simple words, the closure remembers the variables from the place where it is defined, no matter where it is executed.

-The closure is an important concept that every JavaScript developer should know.
 It is used to capture variables inside event handlers, callbacks.
 It is widely used in functional programming.
+Moreover, you could be asked about it during a Frontend job interview.

+The closure is an important concept that every JavaScript developer should know.

 *Do you still struggle to understand closures?
 If so, ask me a question in a comment below!*